petepetersen423/Fintech-Workspace/M2/loan_qualifier_app/README.md

 ![Loan Qualifier Prompts](Images/loan_qual_logo.jpg)

 Loan Qualifier is an applications designed to quickly and easily retrieve a list of loans for which they are qualified.
 The applications will prompt the user for input the application need in order to make the retieval of the qualifying loans.
+The application will ask the user for location of thr `daily_rate_sheet` of loans from various lenders.
 Once the qualifying loans list is created the user will be prompted whether to save the file and or to include an optional header.

- The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans.
 ---

 ## Technologies